Benzion Miller: Early life and career

 Miller's singing career began at the age of five.
 Miller studied music theory and solfège under Cantor Samuel B. Taube of Montreal.
 He studied voice production at the Champagne School for Music in Montreal and with Dr. Puggell, cantor Avshalom Zfira, and Allan Bowers.
-As an interpreter of liturgical music, Benzion Miller is equally at home in operatic repertoire and Jewish and Chassidic folk music.
-He has appeared with the Israeli Philharmonic Orchestra, the Jerusalem Symphony, the Rishon L'Tzion Symphony, the Haifa Symphony and members of the London Symphony.
-He has also recorded for the Milken Archive, in Barcelona, Spain with the Barcelona National Symphony Orchestra.
+As an interpreter of liturgical music, Benzion Miller sang an operatic repertoire as well as Jewish and Chassidic folk music.
+He appeared with the Israeli Philharmonic Orchestra, the Jerusalem Symphony, the Rishon L'Tzion Symphony, the Haifa Symphony and members of the London Symphony.
+He also recorded for the Milken Archive, in Barcelona, Spain with the Barcelona National Symphony Orchestra.

 Miller was among the first group of cantors to visit and sing in Eastern European countries after World War II.
-He has appeared before capacity audiences in Romania, Russia, Poland and Hungary, where he sang with the Budapest State Opera Orchestra.
-Miller has to his credit many recordings of liturgical, Chassidic and Yiddish music.
+He appeared before capacity audiences in Romania, Russia, Poland and Hungary, where he sang with the Budapest State Opera Orchestra.
+Miller made many recordings of liturgical, Chassidic and Yiddish music.

-Miller has held positions in Montreal at Sheves Achim Synagogue on Côte-des-Neiges, then in Toronto at Shaarei Tefillah Synagogue on Bathurst Street, in Canada.
-Since 1981, he has been cantor of Temple Beth El of Borough Park in Brooklyn, a pulpit served by Mordechai Hershman, Berele Chagy and Moshe Koussevitzky.
-He continues to serve as cantor of the synagogue, now Congregation Young Israel Beth El after its merger with Young Israel of Boro Park.
+Miller held positions in Montreal at Sheves Achim Synagogue on Côte-des-Neiges, then in Toronto at Shaarei Tefillah Synagogue on Bathurst Street, in Canada.
+In 1981 he became cantor of Temple Beth El of Borough Park in Brooklyn, a pulpit served by Mordechai Hershman, Berele Chagy and Moshe Koussevitzky, and continued as cantor of the synagogue, now Congregation Young Israel Beth El, after its merger with Young Israel of Boro Park.

 Miller made an appearance in A Cantor's Tale, a documentary about Jackie Mendelson.
 Miller and Mendelson are shown greeting each other and briefly engaging in conversation.

-Family
+Personal life and death

-Benzion's father, cantor, schochet and mohel, Reb Aaron Daniel Miller (1911–2000) was born in the Jewish community of Oświęcim (Yiddish: Oshpitsin, German: Auschwitz) in Poland.
+Benzion's father, cantor, schochet and mohel Aaron Daniel Miller, was born in the Jewish community of Oświęcim (Yiddish: Oshpitsin, German: Auschwitz) in Poland.
 Aaron, his father and grandfather were cantors at the Bobover courts.
-Aaron's wife and children were killed in Nazi concentration camps.
+Aaron's wife and children were murdered in Nazi concentration camps.
 Aaron met Benzion's mother, who was from the Belz hasidic dynasty, after the war in a displaced persons camp in Munich, Germany.

-Benzion's son, cantor Shimmy Miller, is his choral director and they often performs duets with each other.
+Benzion's son, cantor Shimmy Miller, was his choral director and they often performed duets with each other.

-Miller has 5 children, three daughters and two sons.
+Miller had five children; three daughters and two sons.
+He died on 3 February 2025, at the age of 77.